 Pointing at the Moon is a commissioned work for the exhibition Space City: Art in the Age of Artemis at Asia Society Texas in Houston.
-The following is the wall text that accompanied the work:

 Close